Daimler Company: World War I

 During World War I, the military took the normal production cars, lorries, buses and ambulances together with a scout army vehicle and engines used in ambulances, trucks, and double-decker buses.
 Special products included aero-engines and complete aircraft, tank and tractor engines and munitions.

 The first aircraft engine manufactured by Daimler was the 80 hp Gnome Monosoupape rotary.
 With no drawings available to them, Daimler's Gnome engines were reverse-engineered from an engine delivered to them on 7 August 1914.
-Daimler later built the RAF 1 and 1a air-cooled V8s, the RAF 4 and 4a V12s, the Le Rhone rotary, and the Bentley BR2 rotary alongside other manufacturers.
+Daimler later built the Royal Aircraft Factory 1 and 1a air-cooled V8 engines, the RAF 4 and 4a V12s, the Le Rhône rotary, and the Bentley BR2 rotary alongside other manufacturers.
 Production of RAF 4 engines gave Daimler experience in building V12 engines which would be appreciated when they later designed and built "Double-Six" V12 engines for their large cars.

 Daimler trained air force mechanics at its works and its training methods became the standard for all manufacturers instructing RAF mechanics.

 Having its own body shop, Daimler had the woodworking ability to build complete aircraft.
 By the end of 1914, they had built 100 units of the Royal Aircraft Factory B.E.2c.
-These were followed by the BE12 and RE8.
-Daimler purchased an open field beside their Radford factory, cleared the site, and made it available to the Government, who turned it into the main RAF testing ground for aircraft built in the Coventry district.
-Although Daimler tooled up for production of the Royal Aircraft Factory F.E.4 bomber the aircraft was cancelled due to poor performance.
+These were followed by the B.E.12 and R.E.8.
+Daimler purchased an open field beside their Radford factory, cleared the site, and made it available to the government, who turned it into the main RAF testing ground for aircraft built in the Coventry district.
+Although Daimler tooled up for production of the Royal Aircraft Factory F.E.4 ground attack aircraft, it was cancelled due to poor performance.
 The last wartime aircraft produced was the Airco DH.10 Amiens bomber when they were building 80 aeroplanes a month.